piotrsoltysiak/todo-list-clean-arch/README.md

     }
     ```

-In case when we are unable to maintain contract tests using dedicated framework, we should follow the same test flow, and only replace test framework with custom one able, to produce the same signal as expected on production.
+In case when we are unable to maintain contract tests using a dedicated framework, we should follow the same test flow, and only replace the test framework with a custom one, able to produce the same signal as expected on production.
+E.g if the application would expose CLI, I'd suggest writing tests that verify whether the commands provided by `stdin` result in triggering expected methods on the application facade.

-Thanks to testing the inbound adapters in isolation and mocking single bean (application facade) the exeuction time should be close to the spring-slice-context bootstrap time (approx. few seconds).
+Thanks to testing the inbound adapters in isolation and mocking a single bean (application facade) the execution time should be close to the spring-slice-context bootstrap time (approx. few seconds).

 ​

 ##### Outbound

-Outbound adapters receives signal from application core, and adapts it to the infrastructure capable of handling such signal.
-As in the inbound ports, what we want to test (and specify) here if the signal is being properly adapted.
-It's even simpler then in the inbound adapters - there is no mocking needed at all, we can test it in complete isolation.
+Outbound adapters receive a signal from the application core and adapt them to the infrastructure capable of handling such signals properly.
+As in the inbound ports, what we want to test (and specify) here is if the signal is being properly adapted.
+However in this case the signal comes from the application core, and we should verify whether it results in a specific outcome in infrastructure.

+The nice feature of testing outbound adapters is that they are completely independent of the application core, so there is no mocking needed at all.
+We can simply take the adapter and test it in full isolation (but integrated with the infrastructure).

 ![Outboubd adapters test](docs/images/outbound-adapters-test.png)

+**It's important to test the outbound adapters using infrastructure as similar to the production environment as possible.** If we use `PostgreSQL` on prod and `H2` for tests - we can get completely different results for both cases, which makes the test unreliable.

-There are tools which help us to minimise the implementation cost:
+As for the inbound ports, there are also tools that helps to minimise the implementation cost:

-* spring slice tests - allowing to run spring with limited context (e.g [only the mongoDB-related beans](https://docs.spring.io/spring-boot/docs/2.1.6.RELEASE/reference/html/boot-features-testing.html#boot-features-testing-spring-boot-applications-testing-autoconfigured-mongo-test)), significantly reducing execution time
+- spring slice tests - allowing to run spring with limited context (e.g [only the MongoDB-related beans](https://docs.spring.io/spring-boot/docs/2.1.6.RELEASE/reference/html/boot-features-testing.html#boot-features-testing-spring-boot-applications-testing-autoconfigured-mongo-test)), significantly reducing execution time
-* [test containers](https://www.testcontainers.org/)  "providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container"
+- [test containers](https://www.testcontainers.org/), "providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container" - which helps us to perform using the real-life infrastructure.

-To minimise tests execution time, we can create abstract, base class - both spring context and test container would be bootstraped only once, no matter how many test classes would inherit from it.
+To minimise tests execution time, we can create an abstract, base class - both spring context and test container would be bootstrapped only once, no matter how many test classes would inherit from it.

 ```java
 @Testcontainers